Inigo Jones (1573 - 1652).

 Original plaster busts for copying were supplied to Wedgwood by Oliver and Hoskins in 1774.

-18th Century Wedgwood Bust
+18th Century Wedgwood Bust.

-Model supplied by Oliver and Hoskins 1774
+Model supplied by Oliver and Hoskins in 1774.

-Image above from the Albertina Vienna
+Image above from the Albertina Vienna.

 The plaster busts below could all have been made by London manufacturers from the 1730's.
 The workshops of John Cheere at Hyde Park Corner were capable of an early form of mass reproduction from 1737 and versions of these plaster busts were definitely being made by Charles Harris of the Strand in 1777.